Edward H. Spicer: Wandering: A period of exploration (1924–1932)

 While at the University of Delaware, he wrote a paper entitled "Is there Race Superiority?" that awakened an interest in the social sciences.
 One of the courses he took was in economics.
 As a child, Ned and his brother, Bill, were raised in a socialist environment.
-He would later remark, "In my youth I had been strongly influenced … by Scott Netting, the radical economists at the Wharton School … who was a friend of my father.".
+He would later remark, "In my youth I had been strongly influenced ... by Scott Nearing, the radical economists at the Wharton School ... who was a friend of my father.".

 During his sophomore year he heard about a new program at Johns Hopkins University in Baltimore, a Quaker institution.
 As part of the new program undergraduates were allowed to take graduate level courses before they had received their bachelor's degree.
 In the fall of 1927, Ned transferred to Johns Hopkins and switched to a social science major.

 While in Baltimore, he lived with two maiden aunts, sisters to his father.
 He chose to take some of his social science courses at the graduate level.
 He found the liberal environment at Johns Hopkins welcoming and helped found a student club, The Young Radicals, where he served as president of the club that brought together students who had socialist leanings.
 He contributed the paper, "Theory of Hours and Production" to a graduate level seminar based on his experience during the seamen's strike.

 At this time was also a period of introspection where he questioned his choices and goals, often expressing himself through poetry.
 In his second year at Johns Hopkins, he became disinterested in political economics.
 Despite a full scholarship, Ned dropped out of college in 1928 without completing his degree.
 Shortly thereafter he was diagnosed with symptoms of pulmonary tuberculosis, spending most of the year at the Maryland State Sanatorium.